 The current regional data available for download above is also available via API call to the OneBusAway data engine.
-Information about the usage of the OneBusAway API and how to retrieve real-time data can be found here.
+Information about the usage of the OneBusAway API and how to retrieve real time data can be found on the OBA documentation page.

 Request an API key

-We support real time trip updates and vehicle positions for the following agency IDs via the OBA API:
+We support trip updates and vehicle positions for the following agency IDs via OneBusAway:

-Sign-up here to receive updates about real-time data.
-At this time real time information is not available for Sounder.
-To access available real-time data you will need to request an API key.
+To access available real time data you will need to request an API key.